Exploring Languages

 data Bool = False | True

-Thus False < True
+deriving (Ord, Show)Thus False < True

-and False > True
+evaluates to True and False > True

-evaluates to False
+evaluates to False.
+If

-x == False
+x == False,

-then show x
+then show x yields

-the string False
+the string False.

-Consider a data type Point
+Consider a data type Point that has

 a type parameter.
 The following defines a polymorphic type; both of the

-values associated with the constructor Pt
+values associated with the constructor Pt must be of

-.
-Constructor Pt
+type a.
+Constructor Pt implicitly

-defines a constructor function of type a -> a -> Point a
+defines a constructor function of type a -> a -> Point a.

 data Point a = Pt a a

-As another example, consider a polymorphic set data type that
+deriving (Show, Eq)As another example, consider a polymorphic set data type that

 represents a set as a list of values as follows.
 Note that the name

-Set
+Set is

 used both as the type constructor and a data constructor.
 In general, we